All Episodes

 So what's the New York thing?

-Every Rush Limbaugh show ultimately comes to you, if not from New York, through New York, because that's where the technology is and probably some big satellite tower of some kind.
+Well, the New York thing, every Rush Limbaugh show ultimately comes to you, if not from New York, through New York, because that's where the technology is and probably some big satellite tower of some kind.

 It is a room that I have been in.

-I was up in New York and uh last year, year before, something like that, and I I think the first time I sat in here was mm, gosh, March of a couple of years ago, I want to say.
+And I think the first time I sat in here was, gosh, March of a couple of years ago, I want to say.

-And I was in the neighborhood, so I popped in and saw the the opera little operations room where when Rush is in New York, or if any guest host is in New York, the room they occupy, and there's the the leather chair with the EIB logo, sort of the uh the the adjunct uh studio there the for when people are doing the show from New York, where of course Rush did the show uh where Rush did the show forever.
+So I popped in and saw the little operations room where when Rush is in New York, or if any guest host is in New York, the room they occupy, and there's the leather chair with an EIB logo, sort of the adjunct studio there for when people are doing the show from New York, where, of course, Rush did the show, where Rush did the show forever.

-The first time I sort of walked into Rush's world, I'd come here to work at WBAP in Dallas Fort Worth in 1994.
+The first time I sort of walked into Rush's world, I'd come here to work at WBAP in Dallas-Fort Worth in 1994.

 And this was either that year or by the time we get to 95 or 96, Rush was doing the TV show.

-And we all very fondly remember the TV show, the Half Hour Syndicated TV show.
+And we all very fondly remember the TV show, the half-hour syndicated TV show.

-I still did my show back here to Dallas Fort Worth, and did it from uh what was our was and still is our sister station, the Mighty 77 WABC in New York City, there at Two Penn Plaza, the big office building that uh that rises high over Madison Square Garden.
+I still did my show back here to Dallas-Fort Worth and did it from what was and still is, our sister station, the Mighty 77 WABC in New York City.

 So I'm in there doing my show, having a great time.

-So uh I didn't want to bother him.
+So I didn't want to bother him.

 It's like, who's this guy?